-Pregnancy can be difficult by itself but add complications and it can be enough to push anyone over the edge.
-My pregnancy journey was fraught with emotional highs and lows as I combated depression and Preeclampsia.
-Everyone’s pregnancy story is different, but one thing is certain, we all the prayer for our pregnancy.
-Use these prayers for pregnancy to lift your journey and your unborn baby to the God of the universe that created you both!
+Everyone’s pregnancy story is different, but one thing is certain, we all should be praying for our pregnancy.
+Use these pregnancy prayers to lift your journey and your unborn baby to the God of the universe who created you both!

 This page may contain affiliate links.
 To view my full affiliate link disclosure, click here.
 There are Amazon affiliate links in this post.
 As an Amazon Associate, I make a small commission from Amazon links in this post.

 I once described my postpartum depression as a forest; a place you can walk to and easily get lost in.
-I’ve likened anxiety and my preeclampsia diagnosis tow storms; rough winds with nothing to hold onto.
-This is a short story of how fixing on Jesus helped me walk out of my postpartum forest and calmed the storms in me.
+I’ve likened anxiety and my preeclampsia diagnosis to storms; rough winds with nothing to hold onto.
+This is a short story about how fixing my mind on Jesus helped me walk out of my postpartum forest and calmed the storms in me.

 It was January of 2012 that first rocked my boat.
-I was pregnant with my baby girl and loving how she grew inside of me.
-At our 26 weeks appointment, the OB/GYN sat me down and I remember how the air in the room shifted.
+I was pregnant with my baby girl and loved how she grew inside of me.
+At our 26-week appointment, the OB/GYN sat me down and I remember how the air in the room shifted.
 She told me that all the birth plans I had eagerly shared with her, in the beginning, would have to change.
 Instead, our plan was to try to get me to deliver a healthy baby girl.

 Getting a diagnosis makes you feel small – at least, in my personal experience.
 Here I was, a college-educated professional, and I was handed a preeclampsia diagnosis that I knew nothing about.
 So, I did what most people do.
 I googled.
 I cried the more I read about preterm delivery complications, maternal and infant mortality numbers – according to the Preeclampsia Foundation (preeclampsia.org) it is the leading cause of infant and maternal death, globally – and what it could mean for my husband, my little girl, and me.